saigegit/SAIGE-doc/docs/Installation_pixi.md

 ###  Install SAIGE using pixi

-Note: These steps can be found in the [Dockerfile](https://github.com/saigegit/SAIGE/blob/main/docker/Dockerfile).
+Note: These steps are similar to what is used by [Dockerfile](https://github.com/saigegit/SAIGE/blob/main/docker/Dockerfile).

 0. Download the SAIGE package from github